Hoblayerta/Nucleo-Nard.chat/README.md

 ### Prerequisites
 - Node.js v18 or higher
-- Metamask or another wallet compatible with Arbitrum Sepolia
+- Metamask or another wallet compatible with Mantle Sepolia
-- Access to Arbitrum Sepolia RPC
+- Access to Mantle Sepolia RPC

 ### Installation